lyuguang/lyuguang/README.md

-- 👋 Hi, I’m @LucasLyu
+- 👋 Hi, I’m @Guangxing Lyu
 - 👀 I’m interested in eatting and thinking
-- 🌱 I’m currently learning C language and database system
+- 🌱 I’m currently learning C, Java computer network and OS
-- 💞️ I’m looking to collaborate on learning C language togther
+- 💞️ I’m looking to collaborate on learning togther
 - 📫 How to reach me send me email to guangxinglyu4@gmail.com

 <!---